Nick Alder, Postdoctoral Fellow (she/her/hers)

 Ryan received his Master’s degree in Social Work from the University of Chicago School of Social Service Administration, and is a Licensed Social Clinical Worker (LCSW).
 Before joining IntraSpectrum Counseling, he provided individual, relationship, and group therapy at Center on Halsted.
 He has also worked with students at Northwestern University to help them address problematic substance use.
 In addition, he led an HIV prevention program at the Minnesota AIDS Project, using Motivational Interviewing to help young gay and bisexual men make safer choices regarding substance use and sex.

 Noopur has experience working with, but is not limited to, relational issues, family conflict, stress management, life adjustments and transitions, trauma, anxiety, depression and developmental disabilities.
 Additionally, they have a passion for working with queer youth and their families.
 Noopur has an interest in cultural issues, and assimilation/acculturation considerations.
-Noopur’s experience as a queer person of color fueled her passion for working with the LGBTQ+ community and the value she has for intersectional identities.
+Noopur’s experience as a queer person of color fueled their passion for working with the LGBTQ+ community and the value they have for intersectional identities.

 Vernice L. Thorn, MA, LPC (she/her/hers)